 For many of us, our gardens are a place for relaxation; a sanctuary where we can enjoy a little sunshine amongst carefully curated plant beds and be at one with nature.
 Of course, with the patter of tiny feet and start of family life, things tend to change a little.
-Parents and grandparents often find themselves adapting their gardens to ensure their children have somewhere to play safely and explore.
+Parents and grandparents often seek to create a child-friendly garden to ensure their little ones have somewhere to play safely and explore.

-To give you a helping hand with this, we’ve put together a little guide to creating a child-friendly garden, without sacrificing its existing beauty.
+To give you a helping hand with this, we’ve put together a quick guide to creating a child-friendly garden, without sacrificing the beauty of your outdoor space.

 If you want a garden that can be enjoyed by both adults and children in your household, zoning is the answer.
 Creating a dedicated area where your children can play will stop their toys and equipment taking over your entire outdoor space and ensure you still have room for ‘adult things’ like your garden furniture and plants.